ronykax/RonyBot/README.md

 # RonyBot
-Private moderation & utility bot for Rony's Discord server
+Private moderation & utility bot for Rony's Discord server.

 ### Installation
 This bot runs on [Node.js](https://nodejs.org/en) and can be self-hosted.
 Follow these steps to install and start the bot: